CSS Tricks for Better SEO

 Google is stupid

-Google spiders are like little children, you really have to assist them to find stuff and understand it.
+Google bots are like animals, you really have to assist them to find things.

 There are other search engines of course but they struggle even more so to keep it simple I will concentrate on Google, which is the by far dominant search engine in most of the western markets.